thomaswilder/NEMO_activities/ORCA025/documentation.md

 - Need to check if the Rose suite will run with a link to the dev branch first before making any changes.
 - `fcm bc` doesn't do what I want it to do.
 - Have updated CMS post with solution.

+### 24th May
+Working on:
+	- Modifying source code,
+	- Modifying field and file def files.

+The `file_def` and `field_def` files are extracted from the `METO_GO` cfgs on `code.metoffice` `GO8` branch.
+	- Add own custom files to the `ocean_ice` folder in the roses suite.
+	- Try putting BASIC diagnostic files in `app/file` and seeing if this works.
+Changing the file numbers.
+	- What does `sync_freq` mean in the xml fles?

+Model has run and data has outputted, and looks good.
+Have turned off postproc and housekeeping for now.
+	- Run postproc and housekeeping.
+	- Added `eken` diagnostic to check if this works.
+Picking up from restart file and running only model for one month.
+This works.

+To Do:
+1) Add in modified src files and commit these changes to the branch on MO,
+2) Modify field def file to include QG diagnostics.